yashwanthvarmaalluri/ml2021week1/README.md

 # References
 - API link -https://rapidapi.com/fyhao/api/currency-exchange/endpoints
 - Tool used for block diagram -https://lucid.app
-- The idea of this chatbot is inspired from one of the lectures of my professor Dr.Abhinav Dayal
+- The idea of this chatbot is inspired from one of the lectures of our  professor Dr.Abhinav Dayal
 # Video of Working demo of the chat bot
 - https://youtu.be/6ZpVI1Hfxig
 ## Conclusion